Supporting Early Literacy Development in Young Autistic Children

 • Approach book reading as an opportunity for conversation by:

-Learn research-based strategies for supporting reading comprehension in children on the spectrum with our On Demand e-Seminar, Building Emergent Literacy in Children on the Autism Spectrum.
+Learn research-based strategies for supporting reading comprehension in autistic children with our On Demand e-Seminar, Building Emergent Literacy in Children on the Autism Spectrum.
 Approved for 0.2 ASHA CEUs.